We all want happy, balanced, blemish free skin.

 Look for ingredients like ceramides, emollients, antioxidants and intelligent cellular communicating ingredients like peptides.

-Knowing how to treat combination is key, because it is easy to sabotage this skin type.
+Knowing how to treat combination is important, because it is easy to sabotage this skin type.

 The first step is to implement a good skincare routine.